CrumpLab/rstatsforpsych/docs/Lab3_Distributions_I.md

-"9/2/2020 | Last Compiled: 2020-12-05"
+"9/2/2020 | Last Compiled: 2020-12-07"

 ## Reading

-Vokey & Allen, Chapters 5 & 6 on additional descriptive statistics, and recovering the distribution.
+@vokeyThinkingData7th2018, Chapters 5 & 6 on additional descriptive statistics, and recovering the distribution; and @abdiExperimentalDesignAnalysis2009, Appendices C & D.

 ## Overview